 What made the photo so impressive was that the huge castle gave scale to the size of the massive creature.

-Fact #9: Hundreds of Sightings
+There Have Been Hundreds of Sightings

 There have been hundreds of Nessie sightings over the past 50 years.
 These sightings have been cataloged and listed on various websites dedicated to the Loch Ness Monster.